ibluestarz/bluestarz-s-minigames/README.md

 I wanted to create some minigames to train my coding skills.
 Later I will add the minigames in a game which is a bigger project.

+List of all the minigames :
+The Jongleur

 # The Jongleur